Kokoss74/clicker-game/README.md

 *   **Dark/Light Theme:** Supports switching between dark and light visual themes for user preference.
 *   **Responsive Design:** The user interface adapts gracefully to various screen sizes, ensuring usability on desktops, tablets, and mobile devices.
 *   **Comprehensive Logging:** Includes detailed logging mechanisms (e.g., in the browser console) to aid in development, debugging, and monitoring application behavior.
+*   **Advanced Client-Side Monitoring:** Integrated with Datadog for real-time performance tracking and error logging.

 ## Tech Stack